visgl/deck.gl/docs/api-reference/composite-layer.md

 ##### `getSubLayerProps`

-Returns an object with the key base `Layer` props that `CompositeLayer`s typically forward to their sublayers, merged with the additinal properties object passed as first argument.
+Returns an object with the properties of the sublayer buit using the passed props and key base `Layer` props that `CompositeLayer`s typically forward to their sublayers.
+Prepends the parent layer `id` to the sublayer id and merges `updateTriggers`.

 ## Source